Imine: Lewis acid-base reactions

 Imines are common ligands in coordination chemistry.
 Particularly popular examples are found with Schiff base ligands derived from salicylaldehyde, the salen ligands.
 Metal-catalyzed reactions of imines proceed through such complexes.
 In classical coordination complexes, imines bind metals through nitrogen.
 For low-valent metals, η2-imine ligands are observed.

 Nucleophilic additions

 Very analogous to ketones and aldehydes, primary imines are susceptible to attack by carbanion equivalents.
-The method allow for the synthesis of secondary amines:
+The method allows for the synthesis of secondary amines: